Is it Right for me?

 When do I begin my distance learning course?

 Distance Learning courses follow the same term schedules as classes on campus.
 WCC offers 16 week and 8 week courses.
-Students enrolled in a Distance Learning course must access the course and complete initial assignments within the first 48 hours of the day your class is scheduled to begin.
+Students enrolled in a Distance Learning course must access the course and complete initial assignments usually within the first 48 hours of the day your class is scheduled to begin.

 Am I required to be online at a certain time?